bhargavramdr/Gotham_earthquake_predictor/README.md

-**Disaster suffered region has high chance of suffering from the disaster again.
+**Disaster suffered region has high chance of suffering from the disaster again!
 So, we are predicting the earthquake with date and time, latitude and longitude from previous data.**

 ## Importing necessary libraries